cobi-bike/DevKit-Simulator/CONTRIBUTING.md

 The best way to get your bug fixed is to provide a reduced test case. jsFiddle, jsBin, and other sites provide a way to give live examples.

+Another good way to provide hints of a possible bug is to export the content of the "debug devtools".
+See instructions [here](https://developers.google.com/web/tools/chrome-devtools/console/#saving_the_history)

 ## How to Get in Touch

 * email : `devkit@cobi.bike`